 Freewheeling France has more information on getting started, including a guides to getting to France by plane, ferry, bus and train, an introduction to cycle camping in France, help choosing a route, and advice on buying tents, camp stoves and insurance.

-Laura Stone spent two years researching and writing the Traliblazer guide Himalaya By Bike (UK, US, Fr).
-A regular visitor to France, she co-owns Greenrock, a bike adventure company that runs tours in France, as well as in the Himalayas, the Andes, and the USA.
+Laura Stone spent two years researching and writing the first edition of the Traliblazer guide Himalaya By Bike.
+A regular visitor to France, she runs the Race Across Europe, among other bike adventures.